 - Low FODMAP option: Omit head of garlic and olive oil from the recipe above.
-Skip step 4 and instead add 3 tablespoon ghee, 2 tablespoon garlic-infused olive oil, 1 cup almond milk, 2 teaspoon salt (or to taste), ¾ teaspoon ground black pepper (or to taste) to the large bowl with the potatoes prior to mashing.
+Skip step 4 and instead add 3 tablespoons ghee, 2 tablespoons garlic-infused olive oil, ¾ cup-1 cup almond milk, 2 teaspoons salt (or to taste), ¾ teaspoon ground black pepper (or to taste) to the large bowl with the potatoes prior to mashing.

 - *If the head of garlic falls apart, don’t panic - just place any loose cloves upright (cut side up) in the tinfoil bowl with the rest of the head.